 ‘True’ end-to-end encryption is at the heart of secure email

 Users have to put a level of trust in their provider irrespective of the (so called) claims of “zero-knowledge” of various service providers out there.
 These providers pretend to “know nothing about you”.
 However this is not true.
 We’ve seen various cases of highly-audited and technically sound mechanisms of secrecy that still leak information (i.e., meta-data: to, from, time, message count, account creation time, …).

 This kind of information can be anonymized to a certain extent either by hiding it, replacing it or even encrypting it.
 Unfortunately we haven’t seen a mechanism yet that allows for complete protection against this kind of information leakage though, some interesting research projects do exists: DIME, LEAP, ….

 We believe the starting step is to set the record straight.
 We do not want to give a false impression of “we know nothing about you” but instead show a high level of transparency that will lead to legitimate trust.

 In our opinion, end-to-end encryption plays a crucial part in achieving secure email.
 It protects the user’s message content by providing confidentiality, integrity and authenticity.

-At Mailfence, we believe that it is extremely important to safeguard online privacy in order to preserve our basic values and freedom of speech.
+At Mailfence – a secure and private email service, we believe that it is extremely important to safeguard online privacy in order to preserve our basic values and freedom of speech.
 The opposite – all-round surveillance – is just too dangerous.
 We think together we can make a change and stop our society from being monitored 24/7.
 It can be done by all taking small yet effective steps.
 If you agree with us, join the movement for secure email and share our message.